What is Upward Bound?

 Upward Bound is an exciting educational opportunity for students who have the potential to continue their education beyond high school.
 It is a year-round program which provides academic advisement, counseling, and leadership opportunities throughout high school and into college.
 The program has been serving high school students in Clinton, Essex and Franklin counties since 1966 and successfully encourages them to attend and complete their education beyond high school.

 Eligible students are from modest income households and/or whose parents are not four-year college graduates.
-The program is completely funded by the U.S. Department of Education with no cost to the student or family.
+This federal TRIO program is completely funded by the U.S. Department of Education with no cost to the student or family.

 The Academic Year